2005 Photo from the Grant Smith collection.

 Information for this tour was contributed by Grant Smith.

-The Price Theater was built in 1938 by Charles E. Huish, who had an independent chain of theaters in Price, Helper, Payson, Spanish Fork, Richfield, and Elko, Nevada.
+The Price Theater was built by Charles E. Huish, who had an independent chain of theaters in Price, Helper, Payson, Spanish Fork, Richfield, and Elko, Nevada.

 When the Price Theater opened, movie theaters did not have concession stands.
 Barney De Vietti, first manager of the Price Theater, said, "I guess nobody thought of putting in concessions in the theaters.
 Didn't know what they were missing."